 Transfers of Patronage

-A right of patronage may no longer be sold, but it may be the subject of a voluntary lifetime transfer.
+A right of patronage may not be sold and holds no financial value, but it may be the subject of a voluntary lifetime transfer where a living Patron no longer wishes to act.
 This may be appropriate where the Patron has moved away from the area and is no longer able to take a meaningful interest in the affairs of the benefice, or perhaps because the Patron has become elderly, or is unable to make the declaration that he or she is a communicant member of the Church of England, though it should be noted that none of these circumstances places any obligation on the Patron to transfer his or her rights of patronage.

-A right of patronage will also pass upon the death of a Patron to his or her personal representatives, who may then vest the right of patronage in the person or persons who inherit the right from the deceased patron.
-Patrons often forget to specify in their wills what should happen to their patronage rights.
-This may mean that their executors are left to decide what should happen to the rights.
-It is preferable for Patrons to address this question in their wills, or to pass on their rights before they die, by a voluntary lifetime transfer.
+A right of patronage will also pass upon the death of a Patron to his or her Personal Representatives or Executors, who may then vest the right of patronage in the person or persons who inherit the right from the deceased Patron.
+Patrons often forget to specify in their wills what should happen to their patronage rights, in which case the patronage would pass to the beneficiary or beneficiaries of the residue of the Estate.
+It is preferable for Patrons to address this question in their Will, or to pass on their rights before they die, by a voluntary lifetime transfer.

-The following are the prescribed forms to be used by Patrons or their personal representatives in connection with the transfer of rights of patronage.
+The following are the prescribed forms to be used by Patrons or their Personal Representatives/Executors in connection with the transfer of rights of patronage.

 Form 8 – Notice to the Bishop and to the Registrar of Proposed Transfer